This tutorial explains about how to handle errors and exceptions in Perl Language.

 };

-Perl version 5.34 introduced try,catch, finally syntax features
+Perl version 5.34 introduced try,catch, and finally syntax features

-These are experimental feature, enabled by using below command.
+These are experimental features, enabled by using the below command.

 use feature 'try'